yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - deploy in advance

 ### Partition Placement Groups
+- EC2 divides each group into logical segments called partitions - each partition has its own set of racks with own network and power source
-- isolated blocks of infrastructure in isolated fault-domains
+- isolated logical blocks of infrastructure in isolated fault-domains
+-  A partition placement group can have a maximum of **7 partitions per AZ**
+- can be **single or multi-AZ**
 - used when you need to ensure HA, but need physical location control
 - instances in one partition do not share the underlying hardware with groups of instances in different partitions
 - typically used by large distributed and replicated workloads like Hadoop, Cassandra, Kafka

 ### Spread Placement Groups
 - designed for a **small** number of critical components where you **need** to ensure separation
-- can be single- or multi-AZ
+- can be **single- or multi-AZ**
-- up to 7 instances per AZ per group
+- up to **7 instances per AZ per group**
 - highest level of availability
 - strictly places a small group of instances across distinct underlying hardware